-If you are struggling with large data sets in R, you might benefit from a performance boost by using
+If you are facing difficulties with large data sets in R, using

-data.table is operating in a single-threaded mode.
-This will limit the benefits of using
+data.table to operate in a single-threaded mode.
+This limitation prevents you from fully utilizing the potential benefits of using

-data.table in the first place by not taking full advantage of the underlying hardware.
+data.table and taking advantage of the underlying hardware.

 What is the issue here?

-OpenMP is an implementation of multithreading and the clang compiler that ships with Xcode on macOS lacks the support for OpenMP.
-Apple decided not to include the
+OpenMP is an implementation of multithreading, and the Clang compiler that comes with Xcode on macOS lacks support for OpenMP.
+Apple has chosen not to include the

-libomp.dylib run-time library in their compiler which we can check by issuing the following command.
+libomp.dylib run-time library in their compiler.
+You can verify this by executing the following command.

 To restore support for OpenMP in clang, one way is to 1) install the latest official LLVM release and 2) instruct R to compile